-- The issues that arise in relation to bond repurchases are in large part a function of the need for the issuer to comply with US securities laws - Open market or privately negotiated purchases can allow issuers to retire debt quickly and with limited publicity, documentation and cost. - Issuers should be aware of the need to avoid such transactions amounting to a "creeping" tender offer which would engage the detailed disclosure and offer requirements of US securities laws. - Bond indentures will generally allow bonds to be repurchased. - Restricted payment provisions in instruments more senior to the debt being repurchased need to be analysed to determine compliance and any necessary consents from senior creditors obtained. - The issuer should obtain regulatory advice in relation to its ability to effect repurchases without disclosing inside or material nonpublic information to the seller.
+- The issues that arise in relation to bond repurchases are in large part a function of the need for the issuer to comply with US securities laws. - Open market or privately negotiated purchases can allow issuers to retire debt quickly and with limited publicity, documentation and cost. - Issuers should be aware of the need to avoid such transactions amounting to a "creeping" tender offer which would engage the detailed disclosure and offer requirements of US securities laws.
+The debt buybacks in the US are not subject to the "best price" for all holders rule and, as such, there is flexibility to structure a debt buyback to force the hand of recalcitrant debt holders by making them tender early or risk being paid less later in the process. - Bond indentures will generally allow bonds to be repurchased. - Restricted payment provisions in instruments more senior to the debt being repurchased need to be analyzed to determine compliance and any necessary consents from senior creditors obtained. - The issuer should obtain regulatory advice in relation to its ability to effect repurchases without disclosing inside or material nonpublic information to the seller.